khongcodes/kh-illus-pofo/NOTES.md

 ## Develop

 - [x] finish About page
-- [ ] finish styling on side menu and mobile menu
+- [x] finish styling on side menu and mobile menu
+- [ ] make simple 404 page
 - [ ] write alt descriptions for images
 - [ ] final review of code
 - [ ] refactor if necessary